Heart failure: Pathophysiology

 The heart of a person with heart failure may have a reduced force of contraction due to overloading of the ventricle.
 In a normal heart, increased filling of the ventricle results in increased contraction force by the Frank–Starling law of the heart, and thus a rise in cardiac output.
 In heart failure, this mechanism fails, as the ventricle is loaded with blood to the point where heart muscle contraction becomes less efficient.
-This is due to reduced ability to cross-link actin and myosin myofilaments in over-stretched heart muscle.
+This is due to the reduced ability to cross-link actin and myosin myofilaments in over-stretched heart muscle.

 Diagnosis

 No diagnostic criteria have been agreed on as the gold standard for heart failure, especially heart failure with preserved ejection fraction (HFpEF).

 In the UK, the National Institute for Health and Care Excellence recommends measuring N-terminal pro-BNP (NT-proBNP) followed by an ultrasound of the heart if positive.
 In Europe, the European Society of Cardiology, and in the United States, the AHA/ACC/HFSA, recommend measuring NT-proBNP or BNP followed by an ultrasound of the heart if positive.
 This is recommended in those with symptoms consistent with heart failure such as shortness of breath.

 The European Society of Cardiology defines the diagnosis of heart failure as symptoms and signs consistent with heart failure in combination with "objective evidence of cardiac structural or functional abnormalities".
 This definition is consistent with an international 2021 report termed "Universal Definition of Heart Failure".
 Score-based algorithms have been developed to help in the diagnosis of HFpEF, which can be challenging for physicians to diagnose.
 The AHA/ACC/HFSA defines heart failure as symptoms and signs consistent with heart failure in combination with shown "structural and functional alterations of the heart as the underlying cause for the clinical presentation", for HFmrEF and HFpEF specifically requiring "evidence of spontaneous or provokable increased left ventricle filling pressures".